18 min read

 If you’re an aspiring electric guitarist, choosing your first guitar can be an overwhelming process.
 With such a vast variety of options out there, it’s easy to become confused and not know where to start.

-There are a large number of factors that contribute to the playability, sound and comfort of a guitar.
+There are a large number of factors that contribute to buying electric guitars, such as the playability, sound, and comfort of a guitar.
 Let’s go through each one by one so that you can make an informed decision regarding your purchase.

 Parts of a guitar